Garmin Ltd (GRMN)

 = —

-Interest coverage is a financial ratio that indicates a company's ability to pay interest expenses on its outstanding debt.
-A higher interest coverage ratio signifies a stronger ability to meet interest obligations.
+The interest coverage ratio measures a company's ability to pay its interest expenses on outstanding debt.
+A higher ratio indicates that the company is more capable of meeting its interest obligations.